braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/ab_test_projection.md

 description: "This article explains how A/B test projection works, how to run a projection, and how Braze uses your data."
 ---

-# A/B Test Projection
+# A/B test projection

 > A/B test projection uses neural networks to predict which subject lines perform best.
 Our model extracts linguistic features from winning A/B tests performed on Braze and uses those statistical language patterns to teach our AI what makes better subject lines.

- {% alert note %} This feature is currently in early access.
-Contact your Braze customer success or account manager if you're interested in participating in the early access. {% endalert %}
+{% alert note %}
+This feature is currently in early access.
+Contact your Braze customer success or account manager if you're interested in participating in the early access.
+{% endalert %}

 ## Running a projection